- Michel Hazanavicius

 - Release Date

 Hazanavicius increases the production’s credibility with an impressive 1950s and 1960s mise-en-scéne.
-During flashbacks he saturates the film with blue-green colors, giving it that washed look.
-Costumes, hairstyles, and makeup are vintage—but authentically so, not in a faux modern back-to-the-fifties style.
+During flashbacks, he saturates the film with blue-green colors, giving it that washed-out look.
+The costumes, hairstyles, and makeup are vintage—but authentically so, not in a faux modern back-to-the-fifties style.
 The filmmakers’ devotion to recreating the era-specific genre is extended to humorous degrees.
-Observe an early scene where Larmina drives Bonisseur out to the Suez Canal; as rear projection screen suggests the car’s “movement”, Larmina’s cigarette smoke drifts calmly upward, clearly unaffected.
+Observe an early scene where Larmina drives Bonisseur out to the Suez Canal.
+As rear projection screen suggests the car’s “movement,” Larmina’s cigarette smoke drifts calmly upward, clearly unaffected.
 Or when Bonisseur is attacked in his hotel room, the assailant carries an inch-thick blade, visibly made of plastic.
 Such intentional omissions and oversights keep our attentive eyes busy, while the film’s more boisterous humor engages our basic desires for raw entertainment.